swiss-seismological-service/rt-hermes/README.md

 ### 3.2 Initialize the database
 ```
-hermes db init
+hermes db initialize
 ```
 This only needs to be done once.
-In case you want to delete all data and start from scratch, you can run `hermes db purge` and then `hermes db init` again.
+In case you want to delete all data and start from scratch, you can run `hermes db downgrade -y` and then `hermes db initialize` again.

 ### 3.3 Load an example configuration
 ```